 Kejriwal releases 'guarantee card'; promises free bus rides for students, 'mohalla marshals'

-Chief Minister Arvind Kejriwal on Sunday promised free bus rides for students and deployment of "mohalla marshals" for women's security as he released a "guarantee card" listing 10 promises that AAP will deliver on if it is elected to rule Delhi again.
-The card, '10 guarantees of Kejriwal', also promised to continue the scheme for free electricity up to 200 units, free health facilities and to plant two crore saplings in the national capital over the next five years.
+Chief Minister Arvind Kejriwal on Sunday released a "guarantee card" listing 10 promises, including free bus rides for students and deployment of "mohalla marshals" for women's safety, that his AAP will fulfil if it is re-elected in Delhi.
+The card, "10 guarantees of Kejriwal", also promises to continue the scheme for free electricity up to 200 units, free health facilities, to plant two crore saplings, clean Yamuna river and reduce pollution in Delhi over the next five years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)